 Flash Gordon (1980)

 This is based on the short-lived comic from the 1920s and the theatrical shorts from the 1930s to 1940s.
 This is the very technicolour science fiction space opera with one of the greatest soundtracks out there if you like Queen music.
-The movie is flashy and loud and very orangey red with the visual setting.
-Like a longform version of the shorts of Flash Gordon must rescue the damsel in distress who was kidnapped to another planet with an over the top evil ruler.
-I recommend watching this film on a high definition television screen as the ultimate test to your TV.
+The movie is flashy and loud and very orangey-red with the visual setting.
+Like a long-form version of the shorts of Flash Gordon must rescue the damsel in distress who was kidnapped to another planet with an over-the-top evil ruler.
+I recommend watching this film on a high-definition television screen as the ultimate test for your TV.

 The Adventures of Buckaroo Banzai Across the 8th Dimension (1984)

 This is an over-the-top British science fiction film with a lot of notable British actors in featured roles.
-This well crafted film filled with effects as about an alien vampire coming to Earth to find her “other half” while turning the people she is feeding off of into zombie-like creatures.
+This well-crafted film is filled with effects about an alien vampire coming to Earth to find her “other half” while turning the people she is feeding off of into zombie-like creatures.
 They turn into zombies because the alien is feeding off of their life force.
-It’s campy because of the over dramatics of how they are talking about the vampire alien as this threat with this great theatrical acting; with an alien walking around in the buff.
+It’s campy because of the over-dramatics of how they are talking about the vampire alien as this threat with this great theatrical acting; with an alien walking around in the buff.
 Also, all the “alien” connections with psychic communications in dreams, hallucinations and lighting effects are really played up to a very campy level.